CSNW/sql-bricks/readme.md

 ### Pseudo-Views

 Another way that SQL Bricks allows re-use is through pseudo-views.
-This may not be as helpful for Postgres, where native views are fast, but it is helpful for MySQL and SQLite, where views can introduce performance problems (unless they can be flattened, see the "Subquery Flattening" section of [the SQLite Query Planner](http://www.sqlite.org/optoverview.html)).
+This may not be as helpful for Postgres, where native views are fast, but it is helpful for SQLite, where views can introduce performance problems (unless they can be flattened, see the "Subquery Flattening" section of [the SQLite Query Planner](http://www.sqlite.org/optoverview.html)).

 The definition of a pseudo-view consists of a main table and, optionally, join tables and where criteria.
 Queries can then join to (and alias) this pseudo-view (the pseudo-view's join tables are prefixed with the view's alias):